H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 * **Heritage sensitivity:** Use reversible, low-impact approaches appropriate for historic and public places.
 * **Institutional respect:** Local, municipal, university, nonprofit, and federal partners retain their own authority and responsibilities.
 * **Federal readiness:** Future work at Thurmond or other federal sites must proceed through appropriate federal funding, compliance, review, and authorization.
-* **Accurate public claims:** Distinguish clearly among conceptual, proposed, submitted, awarded, accepted, approved, implemented, tested, evidenced, operational, and future capabilities.
+* **Accurate public claims:** Distinguish clearly among conceptual, proposed, developed, submitted, awarded, accepted, approved, implemented, tested, evidenced, operational, and future capabilities.
 * **Provenance:** Preserve historical submissions, support records, research, and project-development materials according to what they actually documented at the time.
-* **Responsible growth:** Do not activate a new site faster than the organization can fund, operate, govern, maintain, and steward it responsibly.
+* **Responsible growth:** Do not activate a new site or program faster than the organization can fund, operate, govern, maintain, evaluate, and steward it responsibly.

 ---